 So, in this case, if your total heating, cooling, insurance and annual maintenance savings are more than $59/month (which is all but certain with super-insulated ICFs) then building an ICF home will actually be LESS EXPENSIVE and cash flow positive compared to building a lower quality, lower value stick-framed home.

-It’s important to note as well that the cost of soft wood lumber is far more volatile than ICF pricing, so when the cost of softwood lumber spikes — as it did for instance in the spring of 2018 — the cost of regular wood-frame walls will actually approach the cost of high-performance ICF walls.
+It’s important to note as well that the cost of soft wood lumber is far more volatile than ICF pricing, so when the cost of softwood lumber spikes — as it did for instance in the spring of 2018 and is doing again in summer 2020/winter 2021 — the cost of regular wood-frame walls will actually approach the cost of high-performance ICF walls.

 Here’s some more food for thought.